Talentech/EvaluationApi/README.md

 - When the user hits the Evaluation API's redirect_uri endpoint, an API call will be made to exchange the authorization code for a token.
 - Important: The token returned will be stored as-is by us, and will be used in all subsequent API calls.
 Therefore, the schema is controlled by the partner, and not by Talentech.

-Below is an example authorization request:
+Below is an example authorization request. **Please note that the redirect_uri parameter will be url-encoded in the request**:

 GET {AuthorizationEndpoint}
 ?response_type=code